isabella232/adobeio-codelabs-alarms/README.md

-# Schedule Cron Jobs with Alarms Package
+# Scheduling Cron Jobs with Alarms

-This codelab will guide you through creating cron jobs in a Firefly application using Openwhisk Alarms Package.
+This codelab will guide you through creating cron jobs in a Firefly application using OpenWhisk Alarms Package.

 Project Firefly simplifies the process of building Cloud Native Applications that leverage Adobe I/O Runtime, which is based on OpenWhisk and uses its architecture to provide function-as-a-service (FaaS).